Inclusive Teaching and Learning

 Cultural competency is a must-have skill in today’s workforce.

-According to NACE's Job Outlook 2016 Survey, more than 80 percent of responding employers said they look for evidence that students have the skills to work well in teams — especially in diverse teams.
+According to NACE's Job Outlook 2016 Survey, more than 80 percent of responding employers said they look for evidence that students have the skills to work well in teams.

 • CEOs name cultural competence as one of the most critical leadership skills, according to a recent DDI survey.

-• Cultural competency requires both an awareness of one’s own cultural worldview, and an awareness of and tolerance towards others’ worldviews.
+• Cultural competency requires both an awareness of one’s own and others’ worldviews.

-What does inclusivity mean to you?
+What are you currently doing in your classroom to center community building and student voices?
 How does that definition get translated into practice in your approach to teaching & learning?
-Join us, every semester (April / November) for an interactive series of sessions devoted to developing an inclusive teaching and learning mindset.
+Join us every April for an interactive series of sessions devoted to developing growth mindsets and building welcoming learning environments.

 Universal Design Learning Graphic